Dinervc/Dinervc/README.md

 <div align="center">

- 🔭 I’m currently working on **No Projects.
+ 🔭 I’m currently working on **AdrianIO.
 Successfully passed the Swiss Passerelle in February.
-Going to the "Rekrutenschule" in June 2026.**
+Going to the "Rekrutenschule" in July 2026.**

- 🌱 I’m currently learning (and actively working with): **Python, Python, Python**
+ 🌱 I’m currently learning (and actively working with): **Python, Python, Python** (and some Web-Dev)

  </div>